vortigont/yoyoRadio/README.md

       - `#define RADIO_BROWSER_SERVERS_URL "https://all.api.radio-browser.info/json/servers"` in `myoptions.h`
   - handles down API servers gracefully (and they do go down fairly often)
   - uses ESPFileUpdater to download JSON search results directly from the API to the ESP's file system
-    - previous searches are saved and not lost on reboot (50 results, page number)
+    - previous searches are saved and not lost on reboot (100 results, page number)
     - saved searches will be deleted on reboot if they are older than 24 hours
   - search results shows station name, country code, codec, bitrate
-  - stations can be previewed with a play button that does not it to the playlist
+  - stations can be previewed (through the radio) with a play button that does not add it to the playlist
     - if matches URL in the playlist will play the station from the playlist
   - stations can be added with a plus button
     - will not add a station which has the same URL as one already in the playlist (http & https considered same)